hiveot/hub/docs/README-TD.md

 Events can be used to indicate a change that has no corresponding observable state in the Thing.

 Question: if a light switch state has an observable property, is it still useful to have an event indicating a change?
 Do observable properties replace events?
+Answer: In this case there is no need for an event.

 ### How to prevent ghost actions?